sravani2415/Data-Structures-Lab/README.md

-This file contains the Data Structure Lab  programs of jntuh R-18 syllabus with solutions
+This file contains the Data Structure Lab  programs of JNTUH R-18 syllabus with solutions